dyedgreen/schroedinger/design.md

 Psi/Y value is arbitrary as I don't require a normalized wave-function)

 -> Start initially using a simpler method that converges linearly (bracketing):
+-> Note: the bracketing method only works for points where the function crosses the x-axis (ie wont work for x^2)

 ## Notes on Wave function